 Tom: Too anemic, yeah.
-And they put my on DDI and everything was going hunky-dory from January…
+And they put me on DDI and everything was going hunky-dory from January…

 Eric: Of this year…

 Tom: Yes, until April.
-And on Easter Sunday I was in Boston and I started to not feel right.
+And on Easter Sunday, I was in Boston and I started to not feel right.
 My stomach.
 I was really hurtin’ right there.
 And I jumped in the shuttle, came down.
 So I get down here and I go to my house and call my doctor.
-And he gets back to me in like fifteen minutes.
+And he gets back to me in like 15 minutes.
 He said, “You are to meet me in Mt.
-Sinai in twenty minutes.”
+Sinai in 20 minutes.”

 I went into the emergency room.
 And as it turns out my pancreas was six times normal size.
 They did not know for the next six days whether I was gonna make it.
 You can’t eat or drink a thing and your pancreas makes up its mind whether it wants to live.